Tobacco packaging warning messages: United Kingdom

 From October 2008, all cigarette products manufactured must carry picture warnings in the reverse.
 Every pack must have one of these warnings by October 2009.

 Plain packaging, including prominent and standardised health warnings and minimal manufacturer information, became compulsory for all cigarette and hand-rolling tobacco packs manufactured after May 2016 and sold after May 2017.

+The warnings from 2017 until Brexit in 2020 were the same as in the EU.
+However after Brexit, the layout remained the same but the photos were changed to the ones from Australia.